No-Country/C14-09-n-React-Node-Psichomatch/Backend/readme/therapistRoute/searchTherapist/searchByName&LastName.md

-# Search By Ubication
+# Search By Name and Lastname

-**URL** : `/therapist/searchUbication/:ubication`
+**URL** : `/therapist/search/:name/:lastname`

 **Method** : `GET`

 **Auth required** : YES

-**Description** : Filter with ubication param, you should use a ubication like 'Argentina' or 'Estados Unidos' this end point give to you the most similar ubication.
+**Description** : Filter with the name and lastname on the therapist, it make a pagination of 6 therapist for page.

 ## Required Dates
 ```